 Location of the Tumor

-If the tumor is located in the renal pelvis, the cancer may quickly metastasize to the kidney, reducing chances for survival.
+If the tumor is located beyond the ureter and renal pelvis, the cancer may quickly metastasize to your kidney or other organs, reducing chances for survival.

 Overall Kidney Health

-Patients with underlying kidney disorders will have a lower rate of survival even with treatment.
+If you have underlying kidney disorders, you will have a lower rate of survival even with treatment.

-If the cancer has spread to other organs in the body, the patient will have a lower survival rate
+If the cancer has spread to other organs in the body, you will have a lower survival rate.